The Impact of Knowledge Sourcing and Status Motives on Managers’ Knowledge Transfer Decisions

 The Spillunder Effect of Cognitive Intrusion on Task Performance and the Role of Feedback in Sequential Task Environments (Co-authored with Hariharan Ramasubramanian, Frankfurt School of Finance & Management)

-Presented at AAA MAS Meeting 2023, AAA Annual Meeting (Virtual) 2022, ENEAR Conference 2022, Amsterdam Business School
+Presented at AAA MAS Meeting 2023, AAA Annual Meeting (Virtual) 2022, ENEAR Conference 2022, Amsterdam Business School, HEC-ESSEC Research Workshop

 Abstract